Learn Spanish With Enrique Iglesias with these 23 Song Recommendations (Full Translations Included!)

 Because I love you

-And even a star
+And even a bright star

 Cuando Me Enamoro is a sparkling love confession where Spanish pop star Enrique Iglesias teams up with Dominican legend Juan Luis Guerra to paint just how overwhelming true love feels.

-Through vivid images—plucking a star from the sky, steering a lonely boat to the island of someone’s desires, pledging to own the moon—the singers show that love makes them dream bigger than reality allows.
+Through vivid images (plucking a star from the sky, steering a lonely boat to the island of someone’s desires, pledging to own the moon), the singers show that love makes them dream bigger than reality allows.
 Yet, beneath the grand promises lies a relatable twist: whenever they fall in love, they also panic a little.
 Time freezes, their soul rushes back to their body, and they can’t help but smile even while they fear losing control.
 The song captures that thrilling mix of euphoria and vulnerability we all know when the heart suddenly decides, “This is the one.”

 SUBEME LA RADIO (TURN UP THE RADIO)